grantcolley/blazor-solution-setup/README.md

 3.8.
 In the [WeatherForecastController.cs](https://github.com/grantcolley/blazor-solution-setup/blob/main/src/WebApi/Controllers/WeatherForecastController.cs):
   * Delete the *Summaries* array field
   * Add an `[Authorize]` attribute at class level to restrict access to it
-  * Inject an instance of [IWeatherForecastRepository](https://github.com/grantcolley/blazor-solution-template/blob/master/src/BlazorSolutionTemplate.Core/Interface/IWeatherForecastRepository.cs) into the construcor and replace the contents of the `Get()` method as follows:
+  * Inject an instance of [IWeatherForecastRepository](https://github.com/grantcolley/blazor-solution-template/blob/master/src/BlazorSolutionTemplate.Core/Interface/IWeatherForecastRepository.cs) into the constructor and replace the contents of the `Get()` method as follows:

 ```C#
     [Authorize]